iDE Global

 Menu

-Our new gender equality and social inclusion policy commits us to supporting groups which are under-represented in market ecosystems; are discriminated against; and/or unable to access products and services, simply because of who they are, holding them back and hurting their ability to prosper.
-The policy is embedded in our Infinite Model, which guides the way we create market ecosystems and says markets must be inclusive of marginalized groups such as women, as well as being competitive and resilient.
+Our gender equity and social inclusion policy commits us to supporting groups which are under-represented in market ecosystems; are discriminated against; and/or unable to access products and services, simply because of who they are.
+Our goal is to break barriers, challenge social norms and fight for equity in our work to ensure everyone is treated with dignity and respect.

 iDE uses a range of tools to measure empowerment for people at the household level.
-For example, we use the Women’s Empowerment in Agriculture Index (WEAI), a tool developed by the International Food Policy Research Institute to assess changes in empowerment across five domains including production, resources, income, leadership, and time use.
-IDE is now pioneering a similar tool to use in the water, sanitation and hygiene sector, researching methods that go beyond gender to evaluate other barriers to inclusion.
+For example, we use the Women’s Empowerment in Agriculture Index (WEI), a tool developed by the International Food Policy Research Institute and adapted by Socodevi to assess changes in empowerment across five domains including production, resources, income, leadership, and time use. iDE leverages a similar tool to use in the water, sanitation and hygiene sector, researching methods that go beyond gender to evaluate other barriers to inclusion called WASH-GEM.

 Family and business were tangled together for Celestina Arnaldo.
 She used to depend on her son to find suppliers for her vegetables, which he wasn’t paid for.
 Then Arnaldo received training from iDE to be a farm business advisor and learned how to organize her business as a separate entity from the household.
 With that in place, her family worked to increase their production.
 Now Arnaldo is the general manager, her husband is the head of production, and her son has become the accountant and driver.
 The business pays everyone a monthly salary, they keep track of all their transactions, and they have been able to use their profits to invest in a truck.